Jdoemensah/NanoWood-in-Electric-Vehicles/README.md

 # Repository Contents
 This repository contains the foollowing:
 1. Input files folder which contains raw and uncleaned data.
-2. An output folder which contains cleaned data and outputs.
+    1.1 _Vehicle_Miles_of_Travel_2017_2018.xlsx_ : an axcell database of vehicle miles traveled in New York State by county 1.2 _cb_2019_us_county_500k_36.zip_ " a zip shapefile of New York State counties
-3. A python script(forecast.py) which cleans data, runs analysis and generate output files.
+2. A python script(forecast.py) which cleans data, runs analysis and generate output files.
-4. Output files folder: This contains copies of all output files generated from the anaysis
+3. An output folder which contains cleaned data and result outputs 3.1 _both.csv_ : clean data which is a merged data on vehicle registrations and vehicle miles travelled by county 3.2 _counties.gpkg_ :geopackage file with vehicle registration and miles travelled and shapefile for each county 3.3 _top_10.png_ : barplot of top ten vehicle registrations and CO2 emissions by county 3.4 _vehicles_by_county_ : heatmap of vehilce registrations by county 3.5 _CO2_1_ : Heatmap of carbon emissons by county 3.6._CO2_2_ : Heatmap of carbon emissons by county at 60% volume reduction (assumped from natural fiber composites ultimum use)

 # How to Use This Repository
 1. Download appropriate data from web.